-In January 2016, in response to an NGO petition, FDA rescinded approval for three long-chain PFASs compounds for food packaging (Geueke 2016):

-- 1) Diethanolamine salts of mono- and bis (1H,1H,2H,2H) perfluoroalkyl) phosphates where the alkyl group is even-numbered in the range C_8 - C{18} and the salts have a fluorine content of 52.4 to 54.4 percent as determined on a solids basis; - 2) Pentanoic acid, 4,4-bis [(γ - ω -perfluoro-C8-20-alkyl)thio] derivatives, compounds with diethanolamine (CAS 71608-61-2); and - 3) Perfluoroalkyl-substituted phosphate ester acids, ammonium salts formed by the reaction of 2,2-bis[([γ], [ω]-perfluoro C4-20 alkylthio) methyl]-1,3-propanediol, polyphosphoric acid and ammonium hydroxide.
+FDA has previously revoked its authorization for several PFASs listed in Title 21, Section 176.170.
+In January 2016, in response to an NGO petition, FDA revoked its authorization for three long-chain PFASs for food packaging (Geueke 2016): (1) diethanolamine salts of mono- and bis (1H,1H,2H,2H perfluoroalkyl) phosphates where the alkyl group is even-numbered in the range C8-C18 and the salts have a fluorine content of 52.4 to 54.4% as determined on a solids basis; (2) pentanoic acid, 4,4-bis [(γ - ω -perfluoro-C8-20-alkyl)thio] derivatives, compounds with diethanolamine (CAS 71608-61-2); and (3) perfluoroalkyl-substituted phosphate ester acids, ammonium salts formed by the reaction of 2,2bis[([γ], [ω]-perfluoro C4-20 alkylthio) methyl]-1,3-propanediol, polyphosphoric acid and ammonium hydroxide.
+In November 2016, FDA amended the food additive regulations to revoke the use of an additional two long-chain PFASs in response to a petition by 3M, because the chemicals were no longer used for that purpose (Geueke 2016).